sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 If there are several clusters to configure, use this script.

 Set number of users in setup.sh script.
+Get the api URLs of the workshop env. from demo.redhat.com.

 ```
 ./setup.sh admin-password user-password <path-to-file-with-all-api-urls>